shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 # git add -A

-add all files to the *staging area* to get ready to be commited
+add all files to the *staging area* to get ready to be committed
     this can also be done on a file by file basis by using `git add <file>`

 # git commit -m "MESSAGE"